Search This Blog

 The self-same power that brought me there, brought you.

 This poem came out in a collected in 1847 and most assuredly Dickinson read it.
 Both of them ponder delight without a cause.
-Emerson puts it, "Then beauty is its own excuse for being."
+Or, as Emerson puts it, "Then beauty is its own excuse for being."

 But Dickinson’s version gives pause.
-The faraway song of the bird heard through the wind is seemingly unattainable, being far away, overhead, an invisible matter “of the skies.”
+The faraway song of the bird heard through the wind is seemingly unattainable, being overhead, far away, an invisible matter “of the skies.”

 Arrestless as invisible—